 Don't worry about finding Guar Gum, because we sell that too!

 Features: Xanthan is a strong water-binding agent and texture modifier.
 Non-GMO.
-Gluten-free.
+Gluten-free and wheat free.

 Allergens: It is not known to have any toxic or harmful side effects and it is appropriate to use in organic products.